-This is the single most factor that everybody gages their investment decision “What is the rate of return?” and it depends on who you ask.
-If you ask an investment broker, he is going to tell you the average rate of return on XYZ mutual fund is 6%.
-But what you want to know is the actual rate of return of the investment.
+Regarding investment decisions, one question reigns supreme: “What is the rate of return?”
+The answer you get essentially depends on who you consult.
+Pose this question to an investment broker, and you might hear that the average rate of return on an XYZ mutual fund is 6%.
+However, what most investors are keen on understanding is not the average but the actual rate of return.

 The distinction between these two lies in how they account for losses.
 In the realm of average returns, gains and losses are treated with equal weight.
 Here’s a simplified example: if your investment experiences an increase of +50% one year and a loss of -50% the next, you would assume the average yield is 0%.
 But is it?
 Let’s say you start with $100,000.
 A 50% gain takes your balance to $150,000.
 A subsequent 50% loss reduces it to $75,000.
 If you scrutinize these numbers, you’ll realize your actual rate of return is -25%, a significant deviation from an average of 0%.